Issue and expiration dates:

 Please note that the Office of Educator Licensure no longer sends out hard copies of newly approved or renewed licenses.

-If renewing a professional-level license with an expiration date that falls on or after July 1, 2016, the following requirements apply to renewal of a primary license (even if you renew your license early):
+If renewing a Professional level license with an expiration date that falls on or after July 1, 2016, the following requirements apply to renewal of a Primary area license (even if you renew your license early):

-- Professional development activities shall be identified by the educator and supervisor during the development of, and review of, the Individual Professional Development Plan (IPDP)* in order to better support student achievement.
-Individual professional development plans must include at least 150 PDPs including:
+Professional development activities shall be identified by the educator and supervisor during the development of, and review of, the Individual Professional Development Plan (IPDP)* in order to better support student achievement.
+Individual professional development plans must include at least 150 PDPs that break down as follows: